uzunduhan/student-app/README.md

-In the application developed using c# form, a student automation system was developed
+In the application developed using c# form, layered architecture was used.
+The application is a student automation system.